tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 ## Getting Started on Noticing Details

-This is an analytical endeavour so observation is key to get the most out of it by applying our CS and SWE knowledge and experience.
+This is an analytical endeavor, so observation is the key to get the most out of it by applying our CS and SWE knowledge and experience.

-By noticing the:
+By noticing in the "more functional" snippet the:

 👎🏻 return statement